 Many people wonder what age is appropriate to begin training a puppy.
+Is there a puppy training secret to doing this right?
 Doing training while your puppy is still young will certainly make things easier, but you can train a puppy at pretty much any age.

 The best time to begin training a puppy is the day you bring the puppy home which generally is around 8 weeks of age.
 One of the reasons you don’t want to get a puppy from a litter younger than 8 weeks is that while a puppy is still in it’s litter they learn a lot about bite inhibition from their litter mates which is helpful to you when you get the puppy home.

-Here are a few tips to make the process of training as easy as possible:
+Here are a few tips to make the process of training as easy as possible.
+As you’ll see there really are no puppy training secrets, just good sound knowledge:

 - Always be consistent in your training.
 Whatever behavior you are trying to teach your puppy, do it every single day for about 3 minutes and do it the same way every single time.
 It doesn’t really take much time out of your schedule.
 Two or three times a day for about 3 minutes each time is plenty.
 Puppies have a short attention span and will tire and get bored quickly.